EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 What should I do first if provision is not being made?

-Document the gap and contact the school SENDCO and the LA in writing.
+Document the gap and contact the school SENDCO and the local authority in writing.
 Describe specifically what provision is not being delivered and refer to the relevant section of the EHCP.
 Ask for a written response and a plan to restore provision.
 Keep all correspondence — it will be important if you need to escalate.

 Can I go to the Ombudsman about provision not being made?

 Yes.
-The Local Government and Social Care Ombudsman (LGSCO) can investigate LA failures to secure EHCP provision as maladministration or failure in service.
+The Local Government and Social Care Ombudsman (LGSCO) can investigate local authority failures to secure EHCP provision as maladministration or failure in service.
 The Ombudsman can recommend remedies including financial compensation and apologies.
 However, the Ombudsman process is typically slower than other routes and is better suited to cases where provision has failed over an extended period.

 Judicial review is a legal challenge to the lawfulness of a public body's decision or action.
-It can be used where the LA is failing to fulfil its absolute duty under section 42.
+It can be used where the local authority is failing to fulfil its absolute duty under section 42.
 JR is complex, expensive, and should only be considered with specialist legal advice.
 It is typically a last resort after other routes have been exhausted.

 What if the school says it cannot deliver the provision?